ibm-security-verify/webauthn-passkey-sample-android/README.md

 # IBM Security Verify Passkey Sample App project

-An implementation of Apple Passkeys with IBM Security Verify as the relying party FIDO service.
+An implementation of Android Passkeys with IBM Security Verify as the relying party FIDO service.

 ## Getting started